 Fuel: Improving the quality of fuel acquires greater urgency in view of the increasing use of diesel in India.
 Diesel fumes are significantly more damaging to human health than fumes emitted by petrol-engine vehicles.

-Age of vehicles : Vehicles older than 15 years follow Euro II and Euro I norms and emit very high levels of pollutants.
-The National Green Tribunal (NGT) has banned all vehicles older than 15 years from plying on Delhi roads.
+Age of vehicles : Vehicles older than 15 years follow Bharat Stage (BS) II norms and BS I norms and emit very high levels of pollutants.
+BS III and BS IV came into effect from April 2010 and April 2017, respectively, nation-wide.
+Also, the National Green Tribunal (NGT) has banned all vehicles older than 15 years from plying on Delhi roads.

 DID YOU KNOW?